carousel/php-design-patterns/docs/notes.md

 ###State
 *   in a context
 *   transition from state to state (defined by context)
-*   context delegates state specific request to concrete state class
+*   context DELEGATES state specific request to concrete state class
 *   The State pattern puts each branch of the conditional in a separate class.
 *   context is primary interface for client
 *   delegation (context to state)